Lily101104/lily101104.github.io/index.md

 _Percussion_

-Manor High School is a Successful Section Having been placed in state to our Windonsombo Percussion Soloist as well as our other Soloist.
+Manor High School percussion is a Successful Section Having been placed in state to our Windonsombo Percussion Soloist as well as our other Soloist.
 We consist of a Drumline(Snares, Quads, and Basses).
 Our pit(keyboard players, timpani, synthesizer, and other percussionists) in the fall semester.
 During the spring we are divide into Our respectible bands.

 ![Meet the MHS Drumline 2016-2017]({{https://lily101104.github.io}}/IMG_4294.JPG)